TRAUMA THERAPY FOR WOMEN

 Helping you Heal & be Empowered

 On the outside, it looked like you had a good childhood, surrounded by reliable adults.
-Yet, you were dealing with a lot of painful events, maybe even chaos and violence, and felt like you were doing it all, alone.
+Yet, you were dealing with a lot of painful events, maybe even chaos et violence, and felt like you were doing it all, alone.

 And these feelings of loneliness never quite left.